quicwg/multipath/draft-ietf-quic-multipath.md

 independently to suit the needs of the application.

-There may be cases in which paths are created with different 4-tuples, but end up using the same four tuples as a consequence of path migrations.
+There may be cases in which paths are created with different 4-tuples, but end up using the same 4-tuples as a consequence of path migrations.
 For example:

 * Client starts path 1 from address 192.0.2.1 to server address 198.51.100.1